system-zero/system-zero/data/docs/la.md

   # But the first form it is a tail call, and so the return statement it could be
   # written as:
   #   return self (n - 1, b, a + b)
+  # instead of:
+  #  return fibo_tail (n - 1, b, a + b)
+  # In the first case the language can perfom a tail call optimization.

   # Functions can be anonymous.